trustoverip/spec-up-t-website/docs/getting-started/intro.md

 There are two ways to get started with Spec-Up-T:

-- Web-based: create and use a Spec-Up-T installation via GitHub in your browser
+- Web-based: create and use a Spec-Up-T installation via GitHub in your browser (based on Github Actions)
 - Local installation: create and use a Spec-Up-T installation via your command line

 ## Web-based